Bryson Stott is officially a professional baseball player.

 “We’ll take our time, make sure he’s ready to roll,” Minniti said.
 “We’ll get him to Florida tomorrow and then go from there.
 These guys dictate their own path.
 Whatever he does, we’ll move him accordingly.
 At the end of the day, every guy has a different timeline.
 I don’t want to put any sort of timeline on him.”

 The Phillies have Class A affiliates in Clearwater; Lakewood, New Jersey; and a short-season team in Williamsport, Pennsylvania.
-They also have two Rookie League teams in Clearwater.
+They also have two Rookie League teams also in Clearwater.

 “I’m just going to get better every day and see where it goes from there,” Stott said.